Boston Marriage (play): Lesbian themes

 Boston Marriage is one of the few plays written by a male playwright that exclusively includes lesbian characters.
 The play takes on an anti-patriarchal stance.
 Anna does not show any genuine interest in the man she is involved with.
-In the end of the play, Anna’s male love interest leaves her for his wife and wants her to return the emerald jewel that he gave her.
+At the end of the play, Anna’s male love interest leaves her for his wife and wants her to return the emerald jewel he gave her.
 This gives Claire fiscal power over Anna which contrasts the Victorian tradition of men owning their wives’ money.

-The plot of Boston Marriage does not include the common stereotypes of women being married to a man, financially dependent on their husbands, and spend most of their time taking care of their children.
+The plot of Boston Marriage does not include the common stereotypes of women being married to a man, financially dependent on their husbands, and spending most of their time taking care of their children.

-Lesbian themes in theatre is a direct response to America’s anti-LGBTQ+ and anti-theatrical attitudes in its history.
+Lesbian themes in theatre are a direct response to America’s anti-LGBTQ+ and anti-theatrical attitudes in its history.
 “Lesbian” was not a word used in Western society until the nineteenth century.
 The roles of lesbian and gay characters in theatre were considered to be two separate themes until the latter half of the twentieth century.
-There is not as much public interest in plays written exclusively about lesbian characters than there are about plays with exclusively gay characters.
+There is not as much public interest in plays written exclusively about lesbian characters as there is in plays with exclusively gay characters.
 Similarly to early plays that included gay characters, plays including lesbians traditionally ended in violence and death.
-Plays with exclusively lesbian characters that were written by lesbian playwrights targeted all-female audiences.
+Plays with exclusively lesbian characters written by lesbian playwrights targeted all-female audiences.

 More lesbian plays were written in the 1960s and 1970s largely due to the feminist movement.
-Lack of public interest lead to a decrease in the number of lesbian plays written and performed until the late 1990s when Boston Marriage was written and early twenty-first century.
+Lack of public interest led to a decrease in the number of lesbian plays written and performed until the late 1990s when Boston Marriage was written and the early twenty-first century.

 LGBTQ+ theatre is dominated by white gay men.
 David Mamet is one of the few heterosexual male playwrights to write about a play with exclusively lesbian characters.

 Boston Marriage is the only play David Mamet wrote that only includes lesbian characters.